department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 - During peak tax seasons, IRS.gov experiences heavy traffic, yet it remains available.
 - Load balancing, redundancy, and efficient error handling contribute to its reliability.

-### Benefits of Direct File
+#### IRS Direct File

-- Direct File simplifies tax filing for eligible users with simple tax returns.
+- Direct File is part of a pilot initiative that simplifies tax filing for eligible users with simple tax returns.
 - It provides a secure and easy-to-use platform directly through the IRS website.

-- The IRS recognizes that citizens rely on its services for critical tasks such as tax filing.
-- Downtime or errors erode trust and disrupt essential services.
-- The IRS aims to improve website availability and reliability through learnings from pilot initiatives like Direct File.
+- The IRS aims to improve website availability and reliability through learnings from this pilot study.

-#### Stress-Testing and Incremental Rollout:
+#### Direct File Stress-Testing and Incremental Rollout:
-The IRS plans to invite taxpayers from 13 states to participate in the Direct File pilot during the 2024 filing season.
+- The IRS plans to invite taxpayers from 13 states to participate in the Direct File pilot during the 2024 filing season.
-Participants will stress-test the prototype and help the agency determine whether to scale up the program.
+- Participants will stress-test the prototype and help the agency determine whether to scale up the program.
-The incremental rollout approach ensures that issues can be addressed in real-time, following industry best practices.
+- The incremental rollout approach ensures that issues can be addressed in real-time, following industry best practices.

 -----------------------------------